Before we dive into what you'll need to build a product roadmap, let's start with a definition.

 What does this have to do with building a product roadmap?

 In the earliest stages of a product, companies should focus on attracting Innovators.
 It might be tempting to pursue the Early Majority right out of the gate, but this is a mistake.
 Innovators and Early Adopters provide essential insights and recommendations that allow a product to grow into the Early Majority.

-Innovators are purely interested in trying new technology, and the roadmap should reflect their needs, with a focus on building elegant, visionary tech.
-At this stage, the roadmap should not reflect the complex organizational infrastructure needed to compel the Early Majority.
+Innovators are purely interested in trying new technology, and the product roadmap should reflect their needs, with a focus on building elegant, visionary tech.
+At this stage, the product roadmap should not reflect the complex organizational infrastructure needed to compel the Early Majority.
 By avoiding dates, you can keep the focus entirely on building the product—not on arbitrary timelines or deadlines.

 In a product’s early days, it can be helpful to create a roadmap that is organized by owner, theme or sprint, as seen below.

 Ready to start roadmapping?
 Get started with our product roadmap template and make it your own.

 2. The hybrid product roadmap